noir-lang/noir/docs/docs/developers/contracts/references/storage/main.md

 To learn how to define a storage struct, read [this guide](../../writing_contracts/storage/define_storage.md).
 To learn more about storage slots, read [this explainer](../../writing_contracts/storage/storage_slots.md).

-You control this storage in Aztec using the `Storage` struct.
+You control this storage in Aztec using a struct annotated with `#[aztec(storage)]`.
 This struct serves as the housing unit for all your smart contract's state variables - the data it needs to keep track of and maintain.

 These state variables come in two forms: public and private.
 Public variables are visible to anyone, and private variables remain hidden within the contract.